 Moreover, staying in shape can also help us gain confidence and distract us from worries.
 And research suggests this effect isn’t just temporary: In patients diagnosed with clinical depression, exercise may not only relieve sad symptoms, but could also help diminish symptoms for good.
 Some psychologists even advocate that mental health professionals prescribe physical activity to treat anxiety and depression the same way they would recommend medication.

 Sweat Away Sadness — The Answer/Debate

-Getting on the running gear is rarely a bad idea.
-But while exercise may help reduce depression and anxiety once they've become an issue, so far, research hasn’t proven a few laps around the track will prevent the blues from arriving in the first place.
+Gearing up for a workout is rarely a bad idea.
+But while exercise may help reduce depression and anxiety once they've become an issue, so far, research hasn’t proven that a few laps around the track will prevent the blues from arriving in the first place.
 One study failed to find evidence that exercise could reduce the risk of depression in vulnerable populations.
 Other research suggests exercise improves depressive symptoms only moderately .
-And exercise may not help treat depression in all people.
-According to one study, light exercise helps depressed women slightly more than it helps men .
+Plus, exercise may not help treat depression the same way across the board: According to one study, light exercise helps depressed women slightly more than it helps men .
 And when it comes to anxiety, some scientists say exercise works best in conjunction with medication .

 When feeling sad, do you find working out helps?
 Share your experiences in the comments below or tweet the author at @lschwech.

 Photo by Jordan Shakeshaft

 This article originally posted December 2011.
 Updated July 2013.